Allergic Shiners, Venous Pooling, and Airway Issues

 Let's break it down:

 - Allergic shiners are those bluish or purplish circles under the eyes.
-They happen because chronic nasal congestion slows blood flow in the tiny veins under the skin there (Pacheco-González et al., 2016).
+They occur when congestion in your sinus cavities causes swelling in the veins under your eyes, leading to discoloration (Cleveland Clinic, n.d.).

 These aren’t just cosmetic concerns.
 They’re often signs that your body is working extra hard to breathe—especially through the mouth instead of the nose.